geudde/attic-chest/pages/02.season-1/10.meeting-10/08.roberto-1/docs.md

 How Muses two in lucky hour
 Saved you from angry Hermes’ power
 How Pegasus his starry station
-Now holds and forms a Constellation
+Now holds and forms a constellation
 How Hermes, you with friendly aid
 Upon his back to earth conveyed
 All this we know and all beside